cysouw/diathesis/text/c08_infinitive.md

 ### [ NA | pN ] *lassen + Infinitiv* Reflexive permissive passive {#sec:infinitive-lassen-reflexive-permissive-passive}

 For some of the transitive verbs the *lassen + sich + Infinitiv* diathesis has a different interpretation from the previously described epistemic passive (see [@sec:infinitive-lassen-reflexive-anticausative]).
-For example, this diathesis of *empören* to appall' [@next a,b] has a permissive interpretation ('allowing something to happen') [@next c], not the epistemic interpretation ('it is possible that something happens') discussed above [@next d].
+For example, this diathesis of *empören* 'to appall' [@next a,b] has a permissive interpretation ('allowing something to happen') [@next c], not the epistemic interpretation ('it is possible that something happens') discussed above [@next d].
 This interpretation is attested for a subset of those verbs that also allow for a reflexive conversive (see [@sec:reflexive-preposition-passive]).

 ::: ex
 a.
 Der Witz empört mich.